lucaswerkmeister/server-etc/.github/README.md

 you don’t need any license to just take them and use them as you see fit.
-Of course, it’s still a good idea to record where you got them from (e. g. via a comment), not just for attribution but also so yo can refer back to the source for questions or future updates.
+Of course, it’s still a good idea to record where you got them from (e. g. via a comment), not just for attribution but also so you can refer back to the source for questions or future updates.

 If you want to use anything in this repository and your situation requires some license,